Statements

 x // 7

-This is useful when you want to assign the result of a complex calculation to a variable:
+This can be useful when you want to use a complex calculation where an expression is needed.

 Eval Statement